A PROPERLY TREATED SWIMMING POOL IS A SAFE PLACE.

 Therefore an enveloped virus such as the COVID-19 virus, which is easier to kill, would be situated in the green area of the diagram and will be inactivated at even lower Ct values.

 The diagram also shows how UV disinfection can be used to amplify the disinfection efficacy considerably against other viruses and pathogens.

-Ultraviolet light has the ability to destroy DNA of viruses, bacteria, and fungi, including coronaviruses.
-Standard disinfectants are effective against SARS-CoV-2 but as an extra level of protection where there are drops in sanitisers (e.g. heavy bather load), ultraviolet light can be used to disinfect pool water after the chemical disinfection process is completed.
+Ultraviolet light has the ability to destroy the DNA of viruses, bacteria, and fungi, including coronaviruses.
+Standard disinfectants are effective against SARS-CoV-2, but as an extra level of protection where there are drops in sanitisers (e.g. heavy bather load), ultraviolet light can be used to disinfect pool water after the chemical disinfection process is completed.

 The correct level of free chlorine in the water can be reached by dosing solid chlorine (granular or tablets) or liquid chlorine.
 Automation of this dosing & regulation process is possible and highly recommended for ease of mind.
 Another alternative is to use a Salt Water Chlorinator to automatically generate active free chlorine from salt dissolved in the water.

-For an extra level of protection, and to shield against possible errors in the disinfection process, ultraviolet light (UV) can be installed to disinfect pool water (in combination with either chlorine dosing or salt chlorination).
+For an extra level of protection and to shield against possible errors in the disinfection process, ultraviolet light (UV) can be installed to disinfect pool water (in combination with either chlorine dosing or salt chlorination).